The Pitchfork Pie Stand at the American Gothic House in Eldon, Iowa, is closed. Thank you so much for your business over five fruitful seasons!

-Featured in the May 2012 issue of REAL SIMPLE
+Featured in REAL SIMPLE

 Named “Best of the Midwest” 2 years in a row (2012 & 2013) in MIDWEST LIVING’S Annual Travel Guide

 Featured in COUNTRY LIVING and on the front page of the LOS ANGELES TIMES.